-If you have a headless ecommerce platform, for instance, you can customize everything the way you want, but if you are not well versed with HTML, you can still use templates that don’t require you to apply codes to make changes.
+If you have an ecommerce storefront with a headless ecommerce platform, for instance, you can customize everything the way you want, but if you are not well versed with HTML, you can still use templates that don’t require you to apply codes to make changes.

 However, remember not to go too far with customization.
 You want a site that is not only attractive, but that sells as well.
 Make only purposeful changes to benefit your e-commerce store.
 Unnecessary changes and additions will only clutter your site, slow your site down, and hamper the experience.

 6. Themes Compatible with Browsers

 Just like websites, ecommerce themes too should be free of bugs.
 Customers aren’t most impressed with the most snazzy website; they want to know the site will work the way it is supposed to.